Prince Nxumalo

-Mfanafuthi Prince Nxumalo (born 18 May 1990) is a South African professional soccer player who plays for JDR Stars as a forward.
+Mfanafuthi Prince Nxumalo (born 18 May 1990) is a South African professional soccer player who plays for University of Pretoria F.C. as a forward.

 Club career

 Nxumalo joined SuperSport United from FC Cape Town in August 2012.
 He made his league debut against Ajax Cape Town on 19 December 2012, scoring a goal.
-Prince Nxumalo has since moved to Lamontville Goldern Arrows on loan in January 2015.
+Prince Nxumalo has since moved to Lamontville Golden Arrows on loan in January 2015.